 Chair of Citizens' Partnership for HSIB

-Patrick is Chair of Citizenship Partnership for HSIB, Chair of the Walsall Together Partnership Board, Independent Non- Executive Director of Birmingham and Solihull ICS where he leads on inequalities, and Non-Executive Director for Hertfordshire NHS Trust and Associate Director for Connected Communities for the Centre for Ageing Better and.
+Professor Patrick Vernon OBE is Chair of the Citizens' Partnership for HSIB, Chair of the Walsall Together Partnership Board, Independent Non- Executive Director of Birmingham and Solihull ICS where he leads on inequalities, and Non-Executive Director for Hertfordshire NHS Trust and Associate Director for Connected Communities for the Centre for Ageing Better and.
 He is also a Clore and Winston Churchill Fellow, Fellow of Goodenough College, Fellow at Imperial War Museum, Fellow of Royal Historical Society, and former associate fellow for the department of history of medicine at Warwick University. and Patrick was awarded an OBE in 2012 for his work on tackling health inequalities and ethnic minority communities.

 In 2018 he received an honorary PhD from Wolverhampton University and was selected as one of the 1000 Progressive Londoner by the Evening Standard.
 In 2019 he was awarded a lifetime achievement award for campaigning and advocacy work by the SMK Foundation.
 In 2020 Patrick was selected by British Vogue as of Britain’s top 20 campaigners and was included in the 2020 Power list of 100 influential Black People in Britain.
 In 2020 he was co-author of 100 Great Black Britons.
 In 2020 Patrick established the Majonzi Fund which is providing small grants to families and community organisations to organise commemoration events for individuals from BAME communities who have died of covid-19 over the last 19 months.